simplex-chat/simplex-chat/docs/guide/making-connections.md

   </tr>
 </table>

-<sup>*</sup> Adding optional verified identities that we plan in the future will change it &mdash; the address owner will have an option to request identity verification before accepting the connection.
+<sup>*</sup> Adding optional verified identities that we plan in the future will change it &mdash; the SimpleX address owner will have an option to request identity verification before accepting the connection request.

 <sup>**</sup> Connection security code is the cryptographic hash (SHA256) of combined public keys of both sides &mdash; there are 2<sup>256</sup> possible security codes (1 with 77 zeros – about [1000 times smaller](https://www.wolframalpha.com/input?i=2%5E256) than the estimated number of atoms in the visible universe).